xnvme/xnvme/docs/tools/homi/index.md

 With `upcie-cuda` and `upcie-hip`, **homi** additionally caps the GPU device heap at 2 MiB rather than the backend default of 1 GiB.
-It never allocates data buffers, which is all the device heap is used for, so claiming the default would take VRAM away from the secondaries:
+It never allocates data buffers, which is all the device heap is used for, so claiming the default would take VRAM away from the clients:

 ```bash
 homi start 0000:03:00.0 --be upcie-cuda --homi-id 1
 ```

-`homi status` is the exception: it reads uPCIe's shared segment directly, so a primary started with `--be spdk` reads as absent rather than as running, and on a platform without uPCIe the subcommand refuses outright.
+`homi status` is the exception: it reads uPCIe's shared segment directly, so a server started with `--be spdk` reads as absent rather than as running, and on a platform without uPCIe the subcommand refuses outright.
 The same applies to the systemd unit, whose readiness gate is that command.